utmgdsc/UTimeManager/docs/docs/api/Tasks/fetchTasks.md

 <Endpoint>GET /tasks?start=yyyymmdd&end=yyyymmdd</Endpoint>: Get all tasks <br></br>

+### Description

+If start and end dates parameters are not specified, then it will return all the user's tasks.
+Otherwise, it will filter out the tasks within the range specified by start and end parameters.

 ### Example Request

 This is a **protected route**, a **valid JWT is required** in the header field